Shizen/shizen.github.io/README.md

 `GitHub Pages`:  (*inception!*)

 (These notes are really for myself, but if they prove useful to you...
-Enjoy!)
+Enjoy!
+You might find my [introduction to Github Pages]({{ site.baseurl }}{% post_url 2018-10-16-GitHub-Pages %}) article more edifying)

 This is the landing page on github for making sites dedicated/related to or describing a project, or in this case a user (me).
 The overall system is called `GitHub Pages`.
 So this page should be all about me :tm:...
 As I relate to github.  or something.

-`GitHub Pages` uses [`jekyll`](https://github.com/jekyll/jekyll) as its static site constructor which in turn uses [`liquid`](https://shopify.github.io/liquid/basics/introduction/) to do some limited dynamic content.
+`GitHub Pages` uses [`jekyll`](https://github.com/jekyll/jekyll) as its "static site constructor" which in turn uses [`liquid`](https://shopify.github.io/liquid/basics/introduction/) to do some limited dynamic content.
 Since github claims `jekyll` does no server-side anything (seems likely as a design constraint), one presumes Liquid is entirely client-side scripting.
 The system is similar in design to `sites` (less many features, plus many users ;).

 - [Building User/org Page Sites](https://help.github.com/articles/user-organization-and-project-pages/)
 - [What is GitHub Pages](https://help.github.com/articles/what-is-github-pages/)